plembo/onemoretech/webapps/README.md

 # README for custom Ubuntu webapp launchers
 This folder contains application shortcuts and icons for various "webapps" on Ubuntu Desktop, using Firefox browser.

+When launched each app opens up in a new Firefox window with full "ornamentation" (i.e.: tabs, search window/address bar, bookmarks toolbar, etc.).
+Out of box, Firefox provides few opportunities to customize individual windows without using additional user profiles that add another layer of complexity.
+Given how often web app sessions involve launching a new browser tab or window (e.g., when a link is opened in an email), limiting the controls provided in a web app window often turns out to be more trouble than it's worth.

 ## Instructions
 * Copy .desktop files to ~/.local/share/applications
 * Copy icon files to ~/.local/share/icons